-The National Institute of Standards and Technology (NIST) operates in two main locations, Gaithersburg, Maryland and Boulder, Colorado.
-For (3) buildings on the Boulder campus, NIST awarded 360 Engineering a contract to conduct a steam and chilled water study.
-As the prime consultant, 360 Engineering made on-site assessments of the steam piping and chilled water piping to determine the condition of piping in Buildings 1, 2, and 24, all multi-story buildings consisting of private offices and laboratory spaces.
+The National Institute of Standards and Technology (NIST) operates in two central locations, Gaithersburg, Maryland and Boulder, Colorado.
+For (3) buildings on the Boulder campus, NIST awarded 360 Engineering a contract to conduct a study of steam and chilled water.
+As the prime consultant, 360 Engineering made on-site assessments of the steam piping and chilled water piping to determine the condition of piping in Buildings 1, 2, and 24.
+Each is a multi-story building consisting of private offices and laboratory spaces.

 Project challenges included mapping out entire steam and chilled water systems without full sets of as-built drawings, and determining how the systems operated by piecing together select information from several drawing sets and site surveys.